kubedb/docs/docs/guides/redis/scaling/vertical-scaling/cluster.md

 ## Cleaning up

-To clean up the kubernetes resources created by this turorial, run:
+To clean up the Kubernetes resources created by this turorial, run:

 ```bash
 kubectl delete redis -n demo redis-cluster